bplmaps/toi-field-trips/content/locations/chocolate-mill.md

 ## Enslavement in Boston

-Enslavement was slowly and quietly disallowed across Massachusetts by the time of the ratification of the Constitution in 1788.
+<p> Enslavement was slowly and quietly disallowed across Massachusetts by the time of the ratification of the Constitution in 1788.
 But small chocolate makers on the scale of Jonas Welsh’s business were known to have used enslaved labor in the production of chocolate.
 Enslaved people in Boston were often trained by their enslavers to work in their trade alongside them, but the work was still difficult, menial, and dangerous.
-Based on newspaper advertisements studied by Louis Evan Grivetti, from the 1720s to the 1760s, enslaved labor was primarily used for the demanding physical work of grinding the cocoa beans: “[Sam] has been used to grind Chocolate and carry it about for Sale.”
-BOSTON CHOCOLATE Jonas Welsh does not appear to have enslaved anyone in his chocolate mill.
+Based on newspaper advertisements studied by Louis Evan Grivetti, from the 1720s to the 1760s, enslaved labor was primarily used for the demanding physical work of grinding the cocoa beans: </p>

+> [Sam] has been used to grind Chocolate and carry it about for Sale.
+BOSTON CHOCOLATE

+<p> Jonas Welsh does not appear to have enslaved anyone in his chocolate mill. </p>

 ## Resistance to enslavement